 By Christina Folz

-Christina Folz is the editor of HR Magazine at the Society for Human Resource Management and member of the AM&Pcontent creation committee.
+Christina Folz is the editor of HR Magazine at the Society for Human Resource Management and chair of AM&P’s content creation committee.

 If you haven’t registered for the Annual Meeting, don’t wait!
 Get more information, the full schedule, and register at amp17.org.